RuedigerLunde/agile-photo-viewer/agile-photo-viewer/wiki/ScreenShotCollection.md

 ![https://github.com/RuedigerLunde/agile-photo-viewer/blob/master/agile-photo-viewer/wiki/pics/AgilePhotoViewer-P1.jpg](https://github.com/RuedigerLunde/agile-photo-viewer/blob/master/agile-photo-viewer/wiki/pics/AgilePhotoViewer-P1.jpg)

-Visibility of photos can be controlled using the Keyword Panel.
-Visibility Expression 'true' means that all photos in the current directory are visible.
+Visibility of photos can be controlled using the Visibility Panel.
+The rating filter (first combo-box) reduces visibility to those photos having at least the specified number of stars.
+The controls below can be used to specify a logical expression.
+Keyword Expression 'poster or highlight' reduces visibility to those photos, which have at least keyword 'poster' or 'highlight'. 'true' means that all photos in the current directory are visible.

 ![https://github.com/RuedigerLunde/agile-photo-viewer/blob/master/agile-photo-viewer/wiki/pics/AgilePhotoViewer-P3.jpg](https://github.com/RuedigerLunde/agile-photo-viewer/blob/master/agile-photo-viewer/wiki/pics/AgilePhotoViewer-P3.jpg)